-WAKE, Hiroaki Professor Neuroscience Neurophysiology Neuroanatomy TAKADA, Masahiko Adjunct Professor Neuroanatomy MARUYAMA, Megumi Project Associate Professor Neurophysiology Environmental Physiology AKTER, Nargis Project Assistant Professor Neurophysiology Section of NBR Project ISODA, Masaki Professor Neurophysiology NAMBU, Atsushi (Emeritus Professor) Project Research Staff Neurophysiology The promotion of National Bio-Resource Project "Japanese monkey" The improvement of monkey quality This laboratory has been organized since 2002 for acceleration of National Bio-Resource Project (NBRP) "Japanese monkey".
+Section of NBR Project ISODA, Masaki Professor Neurophysiology The promotion of National Bio-Resource Project "Japanese monkey" The improvement of monkey quality This laboratory has been organized since 2002 for acceleration of National Bio-Resource Project (NBRP) "Japanese monkey".
 National Institute for Physiological Sciences (sub-core facility) and Kyoto University (core facility) together keep promoting the project.
 NBRP "Japanese monkey" was established as a stable breeding of and supply system for Japanese macaques for laboratory use.
 We have performed the projects with emphasis on the followings: (1) establishment of the breeding system, (2) provision of monkeys for researchers in Japan, (3) collection of data characteristic of the Japanese macaque, and (4) integrative administration of NBRP "Japanese monkey".
 The Japanese macaques have high cognitive abilities and hand dexterity.
 Therefore, this animal species has been used for research into higher brain functions and various neurological diseases.
 We have administered this resource project while coordinating with researchers.
-We have collected data about Japanese macaques for the improvement of monkey quality. 中村克樹、他、ナショナルバイオリソースプロジェクト「ニホンザル」の現状と課題. 霊長類研究 33 巻 (2017) T. Isa et al., Japanese Macaques as laboratory Animals, Exp.
-Anim.
-58 (5), 451-457 (2009)
+We have collected data about Japanese macaques for the improvement of monkey quality. 中村克樹、他、ナショナルバイオリソースプロジェクト「ニホンザル」の現状と課題、霊長類研究 33 巻 (2017) T. Isa et al., Japanese Macaques as laboratory Animals, Exp.
+Anim, 58 (5), 451-457 (2009)

 The aim of this research unit is to intensively explore new research areas and develop advanced research technologies under the leadership of the director-general.
 It has been established according to the opinion of the National Institute for Physiological Sciences Steering Committee in 2022.
 NABEKURA, Junichi Director General Neuroscience MOORHOUSE, Andrew Visiting Professor Neuroscience WAKE, Hiroaki Professor Neuroscience Neurophysiology Neuroanatomy Introduction of the Section of International Collaborative Research Project In FY2014, NIPS established the Section of International Collaborative Research Project.
 In FY2017, NIPS invited Dr. Denis Le Bihan to join as a Principal Investigator (P.I.) of the section.
 He is a leading authority on Magnetic Resonance Imaging (MRI) and is well-known as an inventor of the revolutionary imaging method called diffusion-weighted imaging.
 Dr. Le Bihan was also a founding director of NeuroSpin, which belongs to the Life Science Bureau, a basic research division of France's Commissariat à l'énergie atomique et aux énergies alternatives (CEA).
 The institute conducts brain research using MRI at a very high level of technological sophistication and is also leading the development of the world's highest-performance MRI instrument, the Human-oriented 11.7 Tesla Device.
 Dr. Le Bihan served as P.I. of the Section of International Collaborative Research Project in NIPS for 6 years till FY2022, and engaged in research on the development of imaging technology using 7Tesla-MRI and its application to brain science, in collaboration with the Division of Cerebral Integration in NIPS (Professor Norihiro Sadato).
 Two international projects with Seoul National University (South Korea) and National Health Research Institutes (Taipei) were also performed (Fig. 1).
-From FY2023, NIPS newly invites Dr. Andrew Moorhouse (University of New South Wales Sydney, Australia) as an adjunct foreign professor.
-Dr. Moorhouse serves as P.I. of this section and promote research on the brain function based on the circuit, in collaboration with Division of Multicellular Circuit Dynamics (Professor Hiroaki Wake).
+From FY2023, Dr. Andrew Moorhouse from the University of New South Wales, Sydney, Australia, who has made outstanding achievements in understanding brain functions at the circuit level, will be invited as a new visiting professor in FY2023.
+Dr. Moorhouse will serve as the P.I. of the International Collaboration Research Office, working with the Division of Multicellular Circuit Dynamics (Prof. Hiroaki Wake) to promote international collaborative research.
+Due to family reasons, Dr. Moorhouse was unable to visit Japan this year, but we have continued to collaborate with him mainly online.